-- The ADE School Improvement Unit - The American Institutes of Research (AIR) will provide RTI support and resources - Arkansas State University's Center for Community Engagement will provide support to implement PBIS - Arkansas' Center for Exceptional Families will provide parents with an understanding of RTI and their role in supporting their child
+- The Division of Learning Services - The American Institutes of Research (AIR) - Arkansas State University's (ASU) Center for Community Engagement (CCE) - Arkansas' Center for Exceptional Families (TCFEF)

 The SPDG has been working directly with SSIP LEAs to provide the systemic supports needed to achieve the intended outcomes of the SIMR and the statewide RTI Arkansas initiative.
 All professional development and RTI implementation fidelity tools that are utilized by the SPDG have been disseminated statewide through the RTI Arkansas website.
-This initiative is supported by ADE leadership and will continue to be highlighted in the ADE's Strategic Plan, Arkansas's ESSA Plan, at large statewide conferences and regional meetings.
-To support alignment and leverage support across the ADE, the SPDG has partnered with the ADE School Improvement Unit in this work.
-One outcome of this partnership is that RTI has become the school improvement model for the districts that the SPDG is working with intensively.
-The partnership has also allowed both units to grow in their professional knowledge in order to provide supports to districts.
+This initiative is supported by ADE leadership and will continue to be highlighted in the ADE's Strategic Plan, Arkansas's ESSA Plan, at large statewide conferences, and regional meetings.
+To support alignment and leverage support across the ADE, the SPDG has partnered with multiple units within the Division of Learning Services.